Muscle Recovery: 8 Tips for a Faster Recovery after Exercise

 Training is designed to fatigue your body

 The important thing to understand is that you are systematically tiring your body during training.
 Bones, ligaments, muscles and tendons are being strained and your energy reserves are being depleted.
-At first, this leads to decreased performance, but then your body starts working to restore your level of performance immediately after your training session.
-“Given the necessary time, the body will use the recovery phase to raise its capabilities to a new level and build up more longer lasting resources.
+At first, this leads to decreased performance, but then your body starts working to restore your level of performance immediately after your workout.
+“Given the necessary time, the body will use the recovery phase to raise its capabilities to a new level and build up longer lasting resources.
 If there is too little time for this process and the body cannot recover completely before the next training session, the body reacts with stagnation or decreased performance,” emphasizes running expert, Sascha Wingenfeld.
 The rest phase determines whether and how quickly the body can improve its performance.
 Or whether the sum total of the training sessions is simply too much for it.

 There are basically two types of recovery: passive and active.